NthabisengM737/Capstone-Practical-Project/README.md

-# Capstone-Practical-Project

-## Day in the Life of an IT Support Specialist
+# Day in the Life of an IT Support Specialist
-Name: Nthabiseng Mklhehlani
+Name: Nthabiseng Mkhehlani
 Date: 20 March 2026

  ---